FabioNappi/shopping-cart/README.md

 ### Containerization

 Containerize the web server with Docker and write a Docker Compose to ship both the web server and the database system.

+An initialization script is executed the first time the Mongo container is launched.
+It initializes the database collections as follows:

+- products
+  - product-1
+  - product-1
+  - product-3
+- discounts
+  - discount-1
+  - discount-2
+  - discount-3